 Most would think that their dietary day starts with breakfast.
 We don’t want to waste food.
 So with rotation diets, the dietary day starts with the evening meal.
 This allows you to eat leftovers the next day for breakfast, lunch or snacks.

 Obviously the plants that are closely related will share more proteins, and are likely to trigger the same reactions in a sensitive or allergic individual.
 There is a great deal of cross-reacting between different members of a food family.
 However, this does not mean that if you are allergic to one food all other members of that same family need be condemned.
 For example, it is possible to be sensitive to almonds but OK with peaches.
 This does mean, however, that you should be more suspicious of related foods.
-The food family list can be found in the Lectin Free Diet Seasonal Avoidance Guidelines.
+The food family list can be found in the Autoimmune Diet Lectin Avoidance Guidelines.

 Are You New to this Concept?